Skyvern-AI/skyvern/README.md

 1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running on your machine
 1. Make sure you don't have postgres running locally (Run `docker ps` to check)
 1. Clone the repository and navigate to the root directory
-1. Fill in the LLM provider key on the [docker-compose.yml](./docker-compose.yml)
+1. Fill in the LLM provider key on the [docker-compose.yml](./docker-compose.yml). *If you want to run skyvern on a remote server, make sure you set the correct server ip for the UI container in [docker-compose.yml](./docker-compose.yml).*
 2. Run the following command via the commandline:
    ```bash
     docker compose up -d